Hypnopaedia-Aware Machine Unlearning via Psychometrics of Artificial Mental Imagery

-From these surrogate models, we generate artificial mental images and compute perceptual distances both within the group of images from the uninfected surrogate model (intra-model comparison) and between images from the uninfected and infected surrogate models (inter-model comparison).
-These scores serve as historical data for probabilistic reasoning.
-For diagnosing a query machine, we derive the selected hypotheses and compute an average perceptual distance between each artificial mental image from these hypotheses and each image of the same class retrieved from the uninfected surrogate model.
-This score represents the observed evidence $e$, which is then compared against pre-computed historical data from the surrogate models to infer the probability of infection.
-Bayesian inference is used to derive the posterior probability from the prior probability, likelihood, and marginal likelihood.
-Specifically: \begin{itemize} \item The prior probability $P(s_i)$ represents the initial belief about state $s_i$ (a discrete variable). \item The likelihood $P(e \vert s_i)$ represents the probability of observing evidence $e$ (a continuous variable) given that the machine is in state $s_i$. \item The marginal likelihood $P(e)$ represents the probability of observing evidence $e$ under all possible states, computed by integrating $P( e \vert s_i) P(s_i)$. \end{itemize} Applying Bayes' theorem, the posterior probability of the machine being infected given the observed evidence $e$ is given by
+For a selected target class $\tilde{y}$, we generate artificial mental images from both surrogate models.
+These are denoted by $\mathcal{Z}_{\tilde{y}}^{(0)}$ for the uninfected surrogate and $\mathcal{Z}_{\tilde{y}}^{(1)}$ for the infected surrogate.
+We then compute perceptual distances in two ways.
+The first involves measuring distances within the set of artificial mental images generated by the uninfected surrogate model, forming the intra-model comparison set:

+The second measures distances between the uninfected and infected surrogate models, forming the inter-model comparison set: